tobykurien/WebApps/README.md

 - Works like Mozilla Prism on the desktop.
 This is a mostly chrome-less browser that gets out of your way.
 - Completely full-screen browsing (auto-hiding actionbar)
-- Securely browse mobile sites (uses HTTPS)
+- Securely browse mobile sites (uses HTTPS only)
 - Blocks 3rd party requests (images/scripts/iframes) like the NoScript and NotScripts plugins on the desktop
-- Blocks requests to non-HTTPS URLs to maintain security (avoid wire-tapping)
+- Allows self-signed SSL certificates to be saved
-- Allows self-signed SSL certificates to be temporarily accepted
+- Warns if server SSL certificate changes (e.g. during man-in-the-middle-attack)
-- User agent setting allows more rich mobile experience (depending on site)
+- User agent and text size setting (per site) allows more rich mobile experience (depending on site)
-- External links open in your default browser
+- External links (outside the domain of the site visited) open in your default browser
 - Long-press links to choose how to open them
 - Create shortcuts to your webapps on the homescreen
 - Uses much less bandwidth than native apps (like Google+ app).
 No background sync'ing.